orgua/OneWireHub/README.md

 - fix bug: infinite loop when (for example) >=1 ds2401 are attached and waitForRequest() is called
 - fix bug: temp-calculation was wrong (ds18b20, ds2438) and used something like round(abs(floor(float-value)))
 - better documentation, more examples, easier interface for hub
-- cleaner, faster code with c++11 features (requires arduino 1.6.6 or higher)
 - make OneWireHub compatible to arduino library-manager

-### Possible extensions in the future:
+### Plans for the future:
 - implementation of ds2450
-- rework of the onewire-timings
+- rework the onewire-timings
 - refactoring the interface
 - work on the TODOs in the code
 - bug: infinite loop in waitForRequest() if no sensor is read out (scratchpad or sim)
-- MAX31850 0x3B thermocouple-to-digital converter 14bit
+- add MAX31850 0x3B thermocouple-to-digital converter 14bit
 - ~~DS1963S 0x18 iButton, datasheet under NDA~~
 - [List of all Family-Codes](http://owfs.sourceforge.net/family.html)

-___

 ### Connecting the HUB with the Network: